ls1intum/prompt2/docs/contributor/new_microfrontend.md

-# How to Add a New Component
+# How to Add a New Microfrontend

 This guide explains how to add a new microfrontend component (ending with `_component`) to this repository, using our existing template structure.

 ---

-## 1. Create Your New Component Inside This Repo
+## 1. Create Your New Microfrontend Inside This Repo

 ### 1.1.
-Copy the Template Component
+Copy the Template Microfrontend

 1. **Naming**